 There aren’t any.
-So I made some.
+So I made some, and borrowed one I really liked.

 When I took a management class at VMware about nine months ago, part of the course was analyzing our “Via Institute on Character” results.
 Recently, Via Institute reached out to me and asked if I would retake the analysis for a research paper they were doing on differences in answers caused at least in part by COVID.